NEARBuilders/mintbos-marketplace-template/README.md

 install dependencies
 ```
-pnpm install
+yarn
 ```
 and
 run the project
 ```
-pnpm dev
+yarn dev:apps
 ```

-This guide will take you step by step through the process of creating a basic marketplace where you can purchase tokens and filter your selection by store.
-It uses [mintbase-js/data](https://docs.mintbase.xyz/dev/mintbase-sdk-ref/data) for retrieving data and [mintbase-js/sdk](https://docs.mintbase.xyz/dev/mintbase-sdk-ref/sdk) for executing marketplace methods.
+This guide will take you step by step through the process of creating a basic marketplace where you can purchase tokens and filter your selection by price.
+It uses `getStoreNFTs`  and `buyTokens` from [mintbos sdk](https://near.social/bos.genadrop.near/widget/Mintbase.App.Index?page=resources&tab=sdk_guide) for retrieving data and executing marketplace methods.

-The mintbase-js/data package provides convenient functions for retrieving data from our indexer.
+The mintbase-sdk provides convenient functions for retrieving data from mintbasee indexer.
 In this example, you will be able to view and purchase NFTs from a specific store.

 You can find more information on Github: [GitHub link](https://github.com/Mintbase/mintbase-js/tree/beta/packages/data)